FWICSS/FWICSS/README.md

 #
 Added the `thu 7 Oct 2023`
 #
-Last update on Fri May 29 2026
+Last update on Fri Jun 05 2026
 🤖 This README.md is updated with cruelty, by Dimbot 🦁️